schwemmecomics/schwemme-comics/content/comics/133/index.en.md

 A comic to honour the Veti-Matrikel 2020; the Chamaeleons!

 *A chamaeleon enters a bar.
 Hm.
-And then?
+And then?*

----